clairecda/FASTR_R_codes/03_module_service_utilization_documentation.md

 # Module 3: Service Utilisation.
 Disruption analysis

+This module analyzes disruptions in service utilization…

+##PART 1.
+Control Chart Analysis

+##PART 2.
+Disruption Analysis

-This module analyzes disruptions in service utilization… Part 1 - Control Chart Part 2 - Disruption Analysis Before running regressions, the data is prepared: - Merging `M3_chartout_selected` to get `tagged` variable. - Identifying the **lowest geographic level** (`lowest_geo_level`) for clustering.
-The regression pipeline follows a structured, multi-level approach, starting from the broadest level (country-wide) and moving to more granular levels (province, then district).
+.... before running regressions, the data is prepared

+Merging `M3_chartout_selected` to get `tagged` variable Identifying the **lowest geographic level** (`lowest_geo_level`) for clustering

+then the regression pipeline follows a structured, multi-level approach, starting from the broadest level (country-wide) and moving to more granular levels (province, then district).

 ### Country-Wide Regression (Indicator Level)